 However, building an income-generating blog wouldn’t come easy.
 Don’t believe when bloggers say it’s fast and easy.
 Frankly, it isn’t.
 Feeding the new bloggers high expectations is the same reason they would walk away.

 If you think, “Oh, I should quit my job to start a blog!” after hearing the income you can earn from here, stop for a moment.
-Consider these signs on how to know if blogging is right for you:
+Consider these signs on how to know if blogging is not right for you:

 1. If you think this is an overnight success